Online Program Overview

 Work-related injury and illness significantly impact both employee productivity and employers’ bottom line.
 Beyond these direct costs, public perception of an organization can be adversely affected by health, safety, and environmental issues.
 Comprehensive Industrial Hygiene: The Application of Basic Principles will help you address these challenges.
-The program focuses on how to anticipate, evaluate, prevent, and control a wide range of hazards in the workplace.
+This online program focuses on how to anticipate, evaluate, prevent, and control a wide range of hazards in the workplace.
 The skills and strategies taught in this course will help you protect employees from workplace health hazards, improve employee safety, and increase productivity.

 Industrial hygiene concepts covered in this course include: